nyghtowl/flip-the-script/README.md

 - Protagonist
 - Breaks Stereotypes
-- Has power | agency and uses it wisely
+- Agency | power
-- Has personal goals
+- Goals (beyond finding or supporting a man)
 - On a journey
-- Has independent ideas
+- Independent ideas
 - More than one woman
 - Assertive, intelligent, self-reliant characterists
 - Survivor